 The Francqui Prize

-The Francqui Prize is a reward for a Belgian scientitist, under the age of 50, who has made a significant contribution to science, the impact of which has added to the prestige of Belgium.
+The Francqui Prize is awarded every year to a scientist, active in Belgium, who has made a significant contribution to science, the impact of which has added to the prestige of Belgium.
+He or she must be under the age of 50 and have a position at a Belgian academic institution or equivalent*.

 The Prize consists of a sum of 250.000 Euro (to date).
 It cannot be split, but may exceptionally be bestowed jointly to two or more persons who have collaborated in a single scientific project.